 Working together on problems in your relationship

-Conflicts and tensions happen in even the strongest relationships, and having a child with disability can create greater pressure on your relationship.
-The following strategies can help with sorting out problems:
+Conflicts and tensions happen in even the strongest relationships, and having a child with additional needs can create greater pressure on your relationship.

 - Sit down together and focus on what your partner is saying.

 - Try to say exactly what the problem is.
 For example, ‘I feel like I’m not getting any time for myself.
 I haven’t been able to get out for a walk for two weeks’.

 - Listen to your partner’s thoughts and feelings without interrupting.